jprinet/check-terms-of-service/README.md

           #custom-allsigned-prcomment: 'pull request comment when all contributors has signed, defaults to **CLA Assistant Lite bot** All Contributors have signed the CLA.'
           #lock-pullrequest-aftermerge: false - if you don't want this bot to automatically lock the pull request after merging (default - true)
           #use-dco-flag: true - If you are using DCO instead of CLA
+          #pr-number: pull request number - Required only if the job was not triggered with a pull_request event

 ```